-SLA have been working with partner projects in India for almost twenty years.
+SLA have been working with partner projects in India for more than twenty years.

-Our roots stem from 1999, when our founder Gillie Davidson took the ‘QII’ youth group from Greenbank Church in Edinburgh to the town of Tuni in Andhra Pradesh in India.
-The group helped an Indian NGO, Nazareth Association for Social Awareness (NASA) build the Light of Love Children’s Home and School (LLCH) for 120 homeless children.
+Our roots stem from 1999, when our founder Gillie Davidson took the ‘QII’ youth group from Greenbank Church in Edinburgh to a town in Andhra Pradesh in India.
+The group helped an Indian NGO to build a home for 120 homeless children.
 The number of children in the home later grew to around 500.

-The experience of helping to create LLCH led to Gillie and several of the youth group members forming Scottish Love in Action (SLA) in 2000 and creating a partnership with NASA.
+The experience of helping to build a children’s home led to Gillie and several of the youth group members forming Scottish Love in Action (SLA) in 2000 and creating a partnership with NASA.
 Since then, SLA has also formed partnerships with other grassroots Indian NGOs, ASRITHA Rainbow Home and Voice4Girls.

 To date, SLA has supported thousands of children and young people through our Indian partners, who have used the funds we raise to support, care for, educate, empower and nurture vulnerable children.